AlexJakeman/Project-2/README.md

 ### Project Goal

-The primary goal of this project is to create a fun and engaging card game, "MATCH!", to help young adults enhance their memory and cognitive skills.
+Fun-Land is a website that hosts the "MATCH!" memory card game as its primary attraction.
+The website is designed to provide an engaging and user-friendly platform for players to enjoy the game.

 ### Player Goal

-Players visiting the website aim to enjoy the "MATCH!" game while practicing and improving their memory skills.
+The primary objective is to have fun playing the "MATCH!" card game.
+Users visit Fun-Land to engage in an entertaining gaming experience that challenges their memory skills.
+The game offers a mentally stimulating activity where players can test their memory, concentration, and pattern recognition abilities.

 ### User Stories